Royal Arch Masonry: History in the United States

 After the independence of the American Colonies in 1776, Freemasonry in the United States remained relatively little influenced by the rivalry between the "Antients" and "Moderns" in England.
 In 1797, a group of Royal Arch masons met in Hartford to try to establish some sort of governing body for degrees that were largely conferred in the New England states, which became the Grand Chapter of the Northern States, and later was broken down into the state-by-state Grand Chapter system.
 This body later became the General Grand Chapter, Royal Arch Masons International.

 On 10 November 2004, the Grand Chapter of the Holy Royal Arch in England declared the Royal Arch to be a separate degree in its own right, albeit the natural progression from the third degree, and the completion of "pure, antient Masonry", which consists of the three Craft degrees and the Royal Arch.
 Following this decision by the Grand Chapter in 2004, there are currently significant ritual differences between Royal Arch Masonry as worked in England and Royal Arch Masonry worked as part of the York Rite in the U.S. Fraternal inter-relations remain as before.

 History in Canada

 Royal Arch Masonry in Canada has strong ties to the UK since Canada is a Commonwealth country.
 Recent changes to the Holy Royal Arch in the UK, did not necessarily occur in Canada.
 In most Chapters in Canada the Past master's degree is not worked, there are only a few exceptions.
 The degree of the Holy Royal Arch is considered the "completion of the Master Mason's degree" in Lodge – a phrase inherited from England, but which was officially abandoned by the United Grand Lodge of England in 2004.
-The Officer's titles listed above may differ slightly, and of course the history is different, and more intertwined with that of the British Empire from which it largely grew, there are Chapters that received their charters from the Scottish Grand Chapter and therefore differ in respects.
+The Officer's titles listed above may differ slightly, and of course the history is different, and more intertwined with that of the British Empire from which it largely grew, there are Chapters that received their charters from the Scottish Grand Chapter and therefore differ in respects..

+Also the name of the 3 first principals are not the same as in the USA.
+The 3rd Principal is referred to as "Joshua", the Assistant High Priest who dedicated the 2nd Temple and is represented by an scepter topped with an Open Book; the 2nd Principal personnifies "Haggai" the Prophet and is represented with a scepter topped with all All-Seeing Eye and the 1st Principal is the representative of "Zerubabbel", Prince and ruler in Israel and bears a scepter topped with a Crown.